PS2ClassicsVault/Dynamic-System-Tweaks-Magisk-Module/README.md

 - Adjusted heapstartutilization from 0.38 to 0.25.
 - Fixed an issue where some lines had double breaks instead of one

+v2.0.1 - 11-10-24
+- Improved code by removing more unwanted code